Free Google Ads Performance Grader

 Neither consumer trends nor online advertising platforms are ever in a state of rest.
-It’s important to keep up with what’s going in your industry and within your niche—sentimentally and empirically.
+It's important to keep up with what's going on in your industry and within your niche—sentimentally and empirically.
 Take COVID, for example.
 At the height of the pandemic, average cost per click for the apparel industry was about $1.40.
 It dropped down to $0.70 in April when average conversion rates went up, and then ended up at $0.89 in May.

 A recent study by Google showed that the average ROI on Google Ads is 800%—that is, $8 for every $1 spent.
 Of course, this all depends on how well you manage your account.
 You can't just activate your ads and kick back.
 If you want to keep your Google Ads costs low and your returns high, you need to:

-The great part about Google Ads is that while it works as an auction, the winners aren’t chosen based on bid alone, and you don’t necessarily pay your maximum bid.
+The great part about Google Ads is that while it works as an auction, the winners aren't chosen based on bid alone, and you don't necessarily pay your maximum bid.
 How is this possible?
-Let’s take a quick run-through on how Google Ads determines the winners and what they pay per click.
+Let's take a quick run-through of how Google Ads determines the winners and what they pay per click.

 When someone searches on Google, Google looks to see if any advertisers are bidding on keywords relevant to that query.
 If yes, an auction is triggered and Google enters all relevant ads into the auction.
 Its first step in choosing a winner is to assign each ad a Quality Score.
 This is a number from 1-10 determined by the ad and landing page's relevance to the keyword, expected click-through rate (which involves your historic performance), and landing page experience.